This guide was updated December 2019.

 1. Decide what smartphone ecosystem you want to live in

-With the Windows Phone all but dead, the smartphone world is divided between two operating systems: Apple’s iOS, which powers the iPhone and iPad, and Android, the Google-developed software powering a vast range of smartphones from a multitude of handset makers.
+The smartphone world is divided between two operating systems: Apple’s iOS, which powers the iPhone and iPad; and Android, the Google-developed software powering a vast range of smartphones from a multitude of handset makers.

 The iOS operating system is renowned for its simplicity, ease of use, security and pleasing aesthetic.
-Apple’s less-is-more philosophy to software and user interface design can prove frustrating at times, but iOS delivers most of what you need, most of the time, and iOS 13, which will be available in September, has some great new features.
+Apple’s less-is-more philosophy to software and user interface design can prove frustrating at times, but iOS delivers most of what you need, most of the time, and iOS 13, which was launched in September, has some great new features, including dark mode and a stunning new Photos app.

-It also means that software updates can take longer to come to your Android smartphone, as the phone makers release them at different times.
+Software updates can take longer to come to your Android smartphone, as the numerous different phone makers release them at different times.
 In the Apple world, iOS updates arrive at the same time for everyone, making life much easier.

 However, a trend towards offering native Android, the way Google intended it (see NOTED’s review of the Nokia 6.1 and Nokia 9 PureView) and which is available on its own Pixel phones, is encouraging better uniformity of experience in the Android camp.